maccman/headsup/README.md

 [MacGap](http://github.com/maccman/macgap) is a utility for wrapping up web apps with a WebKit wrapper, and exposing a basic OS integration API.

-If you want to built the MacGap application, you'll first have to edit the iframe endpoint in `./macgap/index.html` to point to your remote application, and then run:
+If you want to built the MacGap application, you'll first have to edit the redirect endpoint in `./macgap/index.html` to point to your remote application, and then run:

     rake macgap:build